avidas/Github-Watchdog/README.md

 Github Watchdog
 ===============

-Sends an email notification if you have not committed in the last X hours or longer than a day.
+Sends an email notification if you have not pushed to Github in the last X hours or longer than a day.
 Keep your Github Contributions green!

 Uses mandrill to send email currently but you can use any provider.